Axynom/axynom-testnet/CONTRIBUTING.md

 ## License

-By contributing, you agree that your code will be licensed under the MIT License, unless otherwise specified.
+By contributing to this project, you agree to the terms outlined in [CLA.md](./CLA.md).